symbolicdata/symbolicdata.github.io/CASN.markdown

 The vision is a digitally supported distributed social semantic network within Open Science for the needs of the Computer Algebra Community.

+At longer run we plan to use the concepts of a [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp (U Leipzig).
+A first implementation of these concepts is under dervelopment within the [Xodx project](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig).

+#### Current State

-For the first steps in such a direction we
+For first steps in such a direction we

 -   started the *CASN SD subproject*,
 -   set up a *non public git repo* (due to privacy reasons, since a Social Network maintains also private data) for both data and tools,
 -   operate another *Virtuoso based RDF data store* and a *[second OntoWiki](http://symbolicdata.org/casn) instance* to display the public part of our CASN data
 -   and a *[second SPARQL Endpoint](http://symbolicdata.org:8891/sparql)* to explore that data.

-#### Current State

 For the moment the CASN data base contains different RDF graphs within the namespace <symbolicdata.org/casn/>, in particular

--   the RDF Graph <http://symbolicdata.org/casn/UpcomingConferences/> with informations about upcoming conferences - <symbolicdata.org/casn/Conference/> namespace for instances of RDF type **sd:UpcomingConference**
+-   the RDF Graph <http://symbolicdata.org/casn/UpcomingConferences/> with informations about upcoming conferences - <symbolicdata.org/casn/Conference/> namespace with **sd:UpcomingConference** instances
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the German CA Fachgruppe.
     -   Past conferences are moved in a slightly edited form to the RDF Graph <http://symbolicdata.org/casn/PastConferences/> for reference.
 -   the RDF Graph <http://symbolicdata.org/casn/CAR-Beitraege/> with information about articles in the CA-Rundbrief
     -   Entries of type sd:Reference are composed based on the [dcterms ontology](http://dublincore.org/documents/dcmi-terms/) and have URIs within the <symbolicdata.org/casn/CAR/> namespace.
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/rundbrief-beitraege/) in the Wordpress based site of the German CA Fachgruppe.
 -   the RDF Graph <http://symbolicdata.org/casn/WorkingGroups/> with information about German CA working groups and related people
-    -   Namespaces <symbolicdata.org/casn/Group/> (for groups - instances of RDF types **sd:WorkingGroup** and **foaf:Group**) and <symbolicdata.org/casn/Organization> (for affiliations - instances of RDF type **org:FormalOrganization**)
+    -   Namespaces <symbolicdata.org/casn/Group/> (for groups - instances of **sd:WorkingGroup** and **foaf:Group**) and <symbolicdata.org/casn/Organization> (for affiliations - instances of **org:FormalOrganization**)
-    -   Groups are related to affiliations by **org:subOrganizationOf**.
+    -   Groups are related to affiliations by predicate **org:subOrganizationOf**.
-    -   People are referenced as <symbolicdata.org/Data/Person/> to the main SD People RDF graph by **org:hasMember**.
+    -   People are referenced as <symbolicdata.org/Data/Person/> instances by predicate **org:hasMember**.
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/arbeitsgruppen/) in the Wordpress based site of the German CA Fachgruppe.
 -   the RDF Graph <http://symbolicdata.org/casn/SPP-Projekte/> with information about CA projects within the SPP 1489
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/projekte/) in the Wordpress based site of the German CA Fachgruppe.
--   the RDF Graph <http://symbolicdata.org/casn/Dissertationen/> with informations about dissertations in CA - <symbolicdata.org/casn/Conference/> namespace for **bibo:Thesis** instances.
+-   the RDF Graph <http://symbolicdata.org/casn/Dissertationen/> with informations about dissertations in CA - <symbolicdata.org/casn/Conference/> namespace with **bibo:Thesis** instances.
     -   uses standard predicates dcterms:creator (value: URI in SD-Person), dcterms:title, dcterms:date, bibo:degree from the [bibo ontology](http://bibliontology.com).
     -   more predicates: sd:hasSupervisor (value: URI in SD-Person), sd:hasReviewer (value: URI in SD-Person), sd:affiliates (value: URI in <symbolicdata.org/casn/Organization/>)
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/dissertationen/) in the Wordpress based site of the German CA Fachgruppe.
 -   the RDF Graph <http://symbolicdata.org/casn/ConferenceReports/> with conference reports as published in the CA Rundbrief (in progress)
--   the RDF Graph <http://symbolicdata.org/casn/News/> with (few so far) Semantic Annotations to news from different online resources in the **sioc:BlogPost** format
+-   the RDF Graph <http://symbolicdata.org/casn/News/> with (few so far) Semantic Annotations to news from different online resources in the **sioc:BlogPost** format.

 #### CASN and CA People